0

 • Anybody who scores 1-6 is considered a detractor and may be ready to leave your agency at any moment.
 Consider them high priority and get to the bottom of why they scored so low (e.g., dissatisfaction with client work, long agency response times)

 • Anybody who scores 7-8 are considered passive and are somewhat satisfied with your service but have something holding them back from scoring higher.
-Find out what you can do to improve their experience and try and deliver it.
+Find out what you can do to improve their experience and try and deliver it with the goal of improving client relationships.

 • Anybody who scores between 9-10 are considered promoters and love your service.
 Leverage them for case studies and set them up with your referral program if you have one.
 It has the potential to make a huge potential for your agency's brand reputation.